Static properties of two linearly coupled discrete circuits: Non-interacting limit

-The system formed by two coupled atomtronic circuits described by the Hamiltonian (\ref{hamiltonian}) has three physical parameters: the interatomic interaction $U$, and the tunneling strengths $J$ and $J_\perp$.
-In order to study the static properties of our system for different values of the interaction and tunneling parameters, we calculate the ground state and the lower part of the many-body spectrum by exact diagonalization of the Hamiltonian~\cite{exact-diagonalization,Bruno1}.
-We characterize the ground state of the two-connected trimers by means of coherence and fragmentation properties, correlations between different sites, as well as the entanglement between the two rings.
+In order to study the static properties of our system for different values of the interaction and tunneling parameters, we calculate the ground state and the lower part of the energy spectrum by numerical diagonalization of the Hamiltonian~\cite{exact-diagonalization,Bruno1} for different numbers of atoms.

+In Fig.~\ref{spectrum_U} we plot the energy spectrum, for different values of the interaction $U/J_{\perp}$, where $k$ is the spectral index.
+We observe the existence of energy bands for small values of the interaction, which breakdown when the interaction rate is increased.
+As explained in Ref.~\cite{gallemi2} the band structure can be understood by means of the number of atoms and the degeneracy of the flow basis.